-Any fees received by the department for applications that cannot be processed shall be deposited into a special revenue account within the dog control department fund and held in that fund for a period of not less than thirty days after notice of deficiencies in the application is mailed to the applicant or until the required information or fees are received.
+Any fees received by the dDepartment for applications that cannot be processed shall be deposited into a special revenue account within a_the_dog_control_dDepartment fund and held in thatsuch fund for a period of not less than thirty days after notice of deficiencies in the application is mailed to the applicant or until the required information or fees are received.
 After thirty days have passed since the applicant was notified of any deficiency, such fees shall become miscellaneous revenues.
 Any overpayment of fees shall be refunded to the applicant if the request for overpayment refund is made within ninety days of such overpayment.
 (Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).